vzaccaria/gitbook2edx/readme.md

 # gitbook2edx [![NPM version](https://badge.fury.io/js/gitbook2edx.svg)](http://badge.fury.io/js/gitbook2edx)

-> Convert a gitbook into an Edx course.
-It generates a .tar.gz ready to be imported in Edx Studio.
+> Convert a Gitbook into an Edx course.
+It generates a file  ready to be imported in Edx Studio.

 ## Install globally with [npm](npmjs.org):